30350n/free2ki/README.md

 <img src="images/header.jpg"/>

-The free2ki [FreeCAD](https://github.com/FreeCAD/FreeCAD) workbench enables you to apply materials to 3D models in FreeCAD, aswell as to easily export them to VRML (.wrl) files, with correctly applied rotation and scaling, for use in KiCad aswell as Blender.
+The free2ki [FreeCAD](https://github.com/FreeCAD/FreeCAD) workbench enables you to apply materials to 3D models in FreeCAD, as well as to easily export them to VRML (.wrl) files, with correctly applied rotation and scaling, for use in KiCad as well as Blender.

 I created it as I wanted a fast to use, simple and less buggy/bloated alternative to the [kicadStepUp](https://github.com/easyw/kicadStepUpMod) workbench, which also better